 - Windows Phone 8.1+

 Yes.
-Upon submitting a donation you will receive an email, which can serve a your official tax receipt.
-Please be sure to keep a copy of your receipt for tax purposes.
+After making an online donation, you will receive an email that can serve as your official tax receipt: be sure to keep a copy for tax purposes.